Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Some DispatchTrack reviews reference occasional interface slowdowns or data refresh delays during peak activity.
 Locus is frequently cited for maintaining stable performance, accurate location updates, and consistent execution even in complex or highly configured workflows.

 Where DispatchTrack users note limitations in trend-based reporting and KPI visibility, Locus provides broader operational metrics such as OTIF-style indicators, exception tracking, RCA views, and scheduled reports.
+This allows teams to review performance patterns and identify issues without relying on manual analysis.

 Exception dashboard displaying real-time issues, RCA details, and performance metrics.